-Forest Fire Management Victoria crews are made up of firefighters from DELWP and Parks Victoria.
-These crews work in partnership with other emergency agencies to prevent and suppress bushfires in Victoria's national parks and state forests.
-Our crews also support the CFA to fight fires on private land.
+Forest Fire Management Victoria crews are made up of firefighters from Department of Energy, Environment and Climate Action (DEECA) and partner agencies.
+These crews work in partnership with other emergency services to prevent and suppress bushfires in Victoria's national parks and state forests.
+Our crews also support the Country Fire Authority and Fire Rescue Victoria to fight fires on private land.